Random fields and the geometry of Wiener space: Preliminaries I: The finite dimensional theory

-\begin{remark} Most of our methods are invariant to the formulation of the random field as a stochastic integral.
-Hence, should a random field satisfy all the regularity conditions appearing in Section \ref{sec:app}, we expect our methods to work smoothly, though with a few changes. \end{remark}

-\section{Preliminaries I: the finite dimensional theory}
+\section{Preliminaries I: The finite dimensional theory}

-In this section we shall use the standard finite dimensional theory of transformation of measure for Gaussian spaces to establish the Gaussian tube formula, and thereby identify the GMFs.
-In the process, we shall modify the definition \eqref{eq:mink:finite:1} of the GMFs to one which is more suited to extension to the infinite dimensional case.
+In this section we shall use the standard finite dimensional theory of transformation of measure for Gaussian spaces to modify the definition \eqref{eqminkfinite1} of the GMFs to one which is more suited to extension to the infinite dimensional case.

-We begin by recalling some well-known facts about finite dimensional Malliavin calculus, emphasizing that standard objects, such as the Malliavin divergence, are really just Riemannian objects.
-We shall start with $\real^k$ equipped with the Riemannian metric

-where $\langle\cdot,\cdot\rangle$ denotes the standard Euclidean Riemannian metric.
-It is easy to see that the Riemannian measure induced by this metric is the Gaussian measure (after appropriate normalization).
-Let $V(x)=\sum_{i=1}^k V_i(x)E_i(x)$ be a vector field on $\real^k$, where $(E_i(x))$ is the canonical orthonormal basis of the tangent space at $x\in\real^k$.
-The Riemannian divergence of $V$, under this metric, evaluated at point $x\in\real^k$ is given by

-For reasons, made explicit in the subsequent sections, we shall denote\footnote{Note that $\delta(V)$ is synonymous to the finite dimensional version of the Malliavin divergence.
-Therefore, $\delta(E_i)$, for $1\le i\le k$, are i.i.d., unit variance, Gaussian random variables with mean $0$.} $\delta(V)=(-1)\text{div}(V)$.

-Following is the key theorem that connects the definition \eqref{eq:mink:finite:1} of GMFs to its refinement, which we shall use in extension to the infinite dimensional case.